Accenture/mercury/docs/guides/CHAPTER-6.md

 ### Kafka

-Since Kafka is a native pub/sub system with partitioning support, you can use the "#n" suffix to specify the partition number for each replacement topic to map to the system topics (service.monitor.n and multiple.x.y).
+Since Kafka is a pub/sub event streaming system with partitioning support, you can use the "#n" suffix to specify the partition number for each replacement topic to map to the system topics (service.monitor.n and multiple.x.y).
 (Note that the "#n" syntax is not applicable to ActiveMQ and Tibco connectors above)

 If you do not provide the partition number, it is assumed to be the first partition. i.e. partition-0.